-Virtual High School courses allow students to access courses beyond Mt.
+Virtual High School (VHS) courses allow students to access courses beyond Mt.
 Abraham.
 These courses are taught by teachers around the country and accessed through a web-based platform.
 Grades received from VHS courses will be converted to academic scores and factor into a student's academic GPA that will go on their report card and transcript.
-When possible, proficiency scores may be incorporated and reflected in transcripts and/or a student's PLP.
+When possible, proficiency scores may be incorporated and reflected on transcripts and/or a student's PLP.

-Notes:
+Note:

-- · Virtual High School is offered both fall and spring, and some AP and language courses may be all year. - VHS courses cannot supplement courses taught by an instructor at Mt.
-Abe. - There is an application process in the spring for fall and spring course enrollment.
+- · Virtual High School is offered both fall and spring, and some AP courses may be full year. - VHS courses cannot supplement courses taught by an instructor at Mt.
+Abe. - There is an application process in the spring for fall and spring course enrollment. - Students may elect one VHS course per semester or two courses when space is available and approved by Flexible Pathways teacher and family. - To access the course catalog, visit http://vhslearning.org/.

-- Students may elect one VHS course per semester or two courses when space is available and approved by VHS coordinator and parent/quardian. - To access the course catalog, visit http://vhslearning.org/. - Students that elect a full year VHS course are expected to remain in the course for the full year and will earn a final grade at the end of the course.
-Withdrawing from the course prior to this time will result in a grade of W. - Enrollment in subsequent VHS courses is based on successful completion of the initial VHS course or permission of VHS Coordinator.
+• Students that elect a full year VHS course are expected to remain in the course for the full year and will earn a final grade at the end of the course.
+Withdrawing from the course prior to this time will result in a grade of W.